Who are the Institutional Holders in Continental Resources Inc. (CLR)?

 Continental Resources Inc. (CLR): Who are the competitors?

-The company’s main competitors (and peers) include Northern Oil and Gas Inc. (NOG) that is trading -6.06% down over the past 12 months.
-Bonanza Creek Energy Inc. (BCEI) is 89.04% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Northern Oil and Gas Inc. (NOG) that is trading 5.85% up over the past 12 months.
+Bonanza Creek Energy Inc. (BCEI) is 148.07% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -11.52% from the last report on Jan 14, 2021 to stand at a total of 17.04 million short shares sold with a short interest ratio of 5.36.